Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Database.md

 | Immigration Lawyer    | 35          |

-## What is the least common and most common gender present?
+## What is the least common and the most common genders present?

 From the first five rows, we can see the average age of our consumers in general as well as by profession.
 This information allows us to answer some pivotal questions in regard to marketing and how we can develop a strategy based off of consumer data.
-Will billboards or social media ads be more beneficial to a 38yr old IT Technician?
-Will television or print mail be more successful for a 56yr old Police Detective?
+Will billboards or social media ads be more beneficial to a 38th old IT Technician?
+Will television or print mail be more successful for a 56th old Police Detective?

 While we know age and profession, we do not know which gender is the most common, which is the least, and what the count is for each.
 Finding this data will allow us to see why certain sexes are more attracted to this product and why some aren't.
 This data will allow us to better shape our marketing to be more versatile and equally accepted.